awsdocs/amazon-ecs-developer-guide/doc_source/getting-started-fargate.md

-# Getting started with the new console using Linux containers on AWS Fargate<a name="getting-started-fargate"></a>
+# Getting started with the console using Linux containers on AWS Fargate<a name="getting-started-fargate"></a>

 Amazon Elastic Container Service \(Amazon ECS\) is a highly scalable, fast, container management service that makes it easy to run, stop, and manage your containers\.
 You can host your containers on a serverless infrastructure that is managed by Amazon ECS by launching your services or tasks on AWS Fargate\.
 For a broad overview on Amazon ECS on Fargate, see [What is Amazon Elastic Container Service?](Welcome.md)\.